Behind the Scenes: Mechanistic Interpretability of LoRA-adapted Whisper for Speech Emotion Recognition: Introduction

 \section{Introduction}

 Large-scale pre-trained models have fundamentally transformed speech and language processing.
 Models such as Whisper~\cite{whisper}, Wav2Vec2~\cite{wav2vec}, and HuBERT~\cite{hubert} provide general-purpose representations that are widely adapted to diverse tasks, from automatic speech recognition (ASR) to SER.
-However, the heavy computational and storage demands of full fine-tuning hinder their deployment in resource-constrained settings.
-This has motivated the development of Parameter-Efficient Fine-Tuning (PEFT) methods~\cite{peft_survey,peft-ada}, which adapt these large encoders with minimal additional parameters.
+Yet this versatility comes at a cost: the heavy computational and storage demands of full fine-tuning often hinder their deployment in resource-constrained settings.
+This tension has motivated the development of Parameter-Efficient Fine-Tuning (PEFT) methods~\cite{peft_survey,peft-ada}, which aim to adapt large encoders with minimal additional parameters.